rit-construct-makerspace/makerspace-docs/docs/Policies & Guidances/Makerspace Policies.md

 All others are not permitted to use the facilities.
 This includes, but is not limited to, alumni, retired staff, family members of RIT students, etc.

 Makerspace staff, at their discretion for any reason that is not in violation of RIT Policy, may temporarily or permanently restrict a Permitted User from entering, accessing, or otherwise using the makerspace.
+See [Disciplinary Action](#disciplinary-action) for more information.

 These persons permitted to use the makerspaces are henceforth referred to as "makers".